lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 10.** *Create in me a clean heart.
 Creating,* to speak properly, is to make of nought, and is here used improperly.
 The prophet speaketh according to his own feeling and present judgement of himself, as though he had lost all, and had no goodness in himself.
 No doubt the prophet's heart was in part clean, though not so much as he desired.
 These things thus opened, here cometh a question first to be answered. *Quest.* Whether David could have lost the cleanness of heart, having once had it? *Ans.* No. The gifts and calling of God, that is (as I take it), the gifts of effectual calling, are such as God never repenteth of or taketh away.
 Faith, hope, and charity are abiding gifts, as sure as the election of God, which is unchangeable.
 Indeed, the children of God, if we only considered them in themselves with their enemies, night fall away, but being founded upon the unchangeable nature of God, and immutability of his counsel, they cannot, the gates of hell shall not prevail against them, the elect cannot be deceived or plucked out of Christ's hands.
 Nay, certain it is that David did not actually leave his former cleanness.
 For sure it is, his heart smiting him (as here it did), so doing before in less matters, it was not wholly void of cleanness.
 And again, it could not pray for cleanness if it were not somewhat clean.
 This is most sure, that by grievous sins much filthiness cometh to the soul, as by a boisterous wind a tree may lose his leaves and some branches, so as that the party sinning may be brought into as great passions almost as if he had lost all, but the desire of grace is an infallible certainty of some grace of that kind.
 The prophet therefore desireth not a clean heart because he had it not in any sort, but because he could not so well perceive it in himself, and take such comfort in it as he had dome before, and for that he desired it a great deal more than now he had it.
 So learned, so rich men, think themselves not learned, not rich, in respect of that which they do desire, and when the sun is up, the moon seemeth to have no light. *George Estey, in "Certain Godly and Learned Expositions,"* 1603.

 **Verse 10.** *Create in me a clean heart, O God,* etc. This "creation" is from nothing.
 David uses the same word of our creation which Moses uses of "the creation of the heaven and the earth."
 Our creation "in Jesus Christ" is no mere strengthening of our powers, no mere aiding of our natural weakness by the might of the grace of God, it is not a mere amendment, improvement of our moral habits; it is a creation out of nothing, of that which we had not before.
 There was nothing in us whereof to make it.
 We were decayed, corrupt, dead in trespasses and sins.
 What is dead becometh not alive, except by the infusion of what it had not.
 What is corrupt receiveth not soundness, save by passing away itself and being replaced by a new production.
 "The old man" passeth not into the new man, but is "put off."
 It is not the basis of the new life, but a hindrance to it.
-It must be "put off" and the new man "put on, "created in Christ Jesus. *E. B. Pusey, D.D.,* 1853.
+It must be "put off" and the new man "put on, "created in Christ Jesus. *E. B. Pusey, D. D.,* 1853.

 **Verse 10.** (*first clause* ).
 He used the word *creat* (Heb. *Bara* ), a word only used of the work of God, and showing that the change in him could be wrought only by God. *Christopher Wordsworth.*